How to Share Stuff with the NCDD Network

 Use the form at www.ncdd.org/rc/add to add resources to the NCDD site.
-Over 2,700 resources are described, categorized, and archived here: books, videos, articles, evaluation tools, dialogue guides, organizations and programs, web-based databases, blogs, handouts, and more.
+Nearly 3,000 resources are described, categorized, and archived here: books, videos, articles, evaluation tools, dialogue guides, organizations and programs, web-based databases, blogs, handouts, and more.
 Resources should be meaty, descriptive, and useful for a long-term archive (in other words, not just a tweet-length post with your new book’s title and link!).

-Once approved for the Resource Center, your resource will be automatically posted on NCDD’s Facebook page, LinkedIn group, Twitter feed, GovLoop, and our director Sandy Heierbacher’s personal Facebook wall and Twitter feed.
+Once approved for the Resource Center, your resource will be automatically posted on NCDD’s Facebook page, Twitter feed, GovLoop, and our director Sandy Heierbacher’s personal Twitter feed.

 NCDD runs over a dozen email discussion lists and announcement lists, powered and donated by L-Soft’s LISTSERV®.
 You’ll find instructions for subscribing and posting to all the lists at www.ncdd.org/listservs.
 All lists are moderated to eliminate spam and keep content relevant to the lists’ focus.